robiwano/siesta/README.md

 Siesta is a minimalistic HTTP and REST framework for C++, written in pure-C++11, based upon NNG ([Nanomsg-Next-Generation](https://nng.nanomsg.org/)).

-The design goals for Siesta has been:
+The design goals for Siesta are:

 - Minimalistic and simple interface.
 - Dynamic route creation and removal.